 Most UHF antennas will receive VHF signals, practically by accident .
 It just so happens that the size of the antenna will be a fairly close match to some VHF channels.
 Most UHF antennas don’t have filters to prevent them from sending VHF signals to your TV, either.

-Read moreWhat frequencies are considered UHF?
+Read moreWhat channels are VHF and UHF?

 Read more